sarthakjain95/lynx/README.md

 If you are using linux, you do not need any additional drivers.
 This sensor will show up as `/dev/ttyUSB0`.
 But you will have to run the application as root so that it can access this port.

 ### Running

+> **WARNING**: This software has a few security flaws that may compromise user credentials.
+Use with caution.

 Run `pip install -r requirements.txt` to install all the required packages.
 Plug in your R307 fingerprint sensor.
 Run `python main.py` to start the application.

 ## Links
 [USB to UART Converter](https://robu.in/product/cp-2102-6-pin/?gclid=EAIaIQobChMIm8qx_Iyr9wIVZpJmAh2zTQKmEAQYAyABEgKh3_D_BwE)